Edited By: Paul M. Ness

 Press Releases.
 On occasion, TRANSFUSION may wish to feature a report in a release to the press to coincide with publication.
 All press releases are subject to final approval by the Editor.
 The senior author will be notified prior to release.
 If the author feels a need in exceptional cases to publicize data in advance of publication, the Editor must be consulted.

 Manuscripts must be prepared in accordance with the following instructions to authors.
 These instructions are based on the Uniform Requirements for Manuscripts Submitted to Biomedical Journals (also known as the Declaration of Vancouver).
 For more information, refer to International Committee of Medical Journal Editors.
 Uniform requirements for manuscripts submitted to biomedical journals.
 Ann Intern Med 1997;126:36–47.
-Manuscripts reporting the results of a randomized controlled trial should be prepared in accordance wit the CONSORT Guidelines.
+Manuscripts reporting the results of a randomized controlled trial should be prepared in accordance with the CONSORT Guidelines.
 Authors should consult the CONSORT Checklist for specific requirements.
-They can be found at: http://www.consort-statement.org/mod_product/uploads/CONSORT 2001 checklist.doc.
-Before submitting a manuscript, authors should consult a recent issue of TRANSFUSION concerning matters of style.
-Manuscripts that do not conform to these requirements may be returned to the author without review.
+The checklists can be found at the following websites: http://www.consort-statement.org/consort-2010 (parallel arm randomized controlled trial design); or http://www.consort-statement.org/downloads/extensions (other clinical trial designs).
+Trial registration number and site should be included in the Methods section of your Manuscript.

 Manuscripts should be submitted online, at http://mc.manuscriptcentral.com/transfusion.
 Keep a copy of everything submitted.

 The entire article – 1) title page; 2) abstract and key words; 3) text; 4) acknowledgments; 5) references; 6) figure legends; 7) tables and legends; 8) appendices – should be saved in a single file; only electronic figures should be supplied as separate files.